“The Net interprets censorship as damage and routes around it.”

 As I write this, a user going by the name of Rhondson is close to finishing a complete audio remaster of the Xfm Ricky Gervais Show.
 He has consolidated all known surviving recordings of the show from various sources, saved the versions that avoided being subjected to unexplained edits, picked the best sounding version, and is normalising and levelling the audio to be consistent across the series.
 He has posted draft versions of the files as he’s gone along, and the improvement is astounding.

 Meanwhile, fans have been scouring the Wayback Machine and archives of newspapers and the Radio Times to piece together the show’s broadcast history, which is mostly lost to time.
-The date of the first Xfm broadcast has been triangulated as occurring in either August or September of 2001, with September 1, 2001 being the current front-runner.3 This is the sort of archival research and preservation work you hear about when a print of Metropolis with three seconds of previously unseen footage is discovered in an attic somewhere.
-But this archival work is not being done by boffins in white coats with information science degrees; it’s being done by untrained but passionate volunteers, on a Discord server, amidst a torrent of memes about Stephen Merchant’s eyes.
-This work would of course be so much easier if anyone involved at Xfm in the early 2000s had written a book (or even a social media post) about their experiences.
+The date of the first Xfm broadcast has been triangulated as occurring in either August or September of 2001, with September 1, 2001 being the current front-runner.5As a scholar interested in the intersection of media and culture, I am desperate to get my hands on the broadcast from September 15, 2001.
+This is the sort of in-depth archival research you expect to see when a print of a long-lost film is discovered in an attic or at a flea market somwhere.
+But this work is not being done in a lab by white-coated boffins with information science degrees, it’s being done on Discord by untrained but passionate volunteers amid a torrent of memes about Stephen Merchant’s eyes.
+This work would of course be so much easier if anyone involved at Xfm in the early 2000s had written a book or even a social media post about their experiences.
 But absent that, it’s up to the fans to put research, collect, and maintain this information themselves.

-Even physical media releases are not immune to this, as fans of MTV shows like The State, Beavis & Butthead and Daria are well aware (and outside of MTV there was Ed, and WKRP in Cincinnati, and The Wonder Years, and…).
-Licensing issues meant that DVD versions of those popular shows had almost all of their original music removed and replaced with generic approximations, completely butchering what fans enjoyed about the show in the first place.
-Beavis & Butthead is a particularly interesting case, as the show originally contained sequences in which the titular characters channel-surfed and “watched” music videos on MTV, commenting over the top in a manner not dissimilar to Mystery Science Theater 3000.
-Official releases of the show had all of these music video sequences cut out, leaving only the comparatively less interesting narrative storylines.
-The fan-created “King Turd Edition” collects the original versions of the show, taken from the best available source — which, unfortunately, is often a VHS recording of the original television broadcast — and restores the show to its original glory.
-Likewise, the Daria Restoration Project took video from the series’ official DVD releases and re-inserted songs that had been taken out, sourced either from the original broadcast version or (if there was no dialogue layered on top) by manually inserting the song.
+Even physical media releases are not immune to this, as fans of MTV’s The State, Beavis & Butthead and Daria are well aware.
+Home video versions of these popular shows had almost all of their original music removed and replaced with generic approximations for licensing reasons, completely butchering what fans enjoyed about the show in the first place.
+(This also happened to Ed, WKRP in Cincinnati, The Wonder Years, among many other shows.)
+Beavis & Butthead is a particularly interesting case in this respect, as the show in its original form largely consisted of sequences in which Mr. Beavis and Mr. Butthead watched and snarkily commented on music videos then airing on MTV.
+Home video releases cut almost all of these music video sequences out of the show, leaving only the comparatively less interesting narrative storylines intact.
+For later generations of viewers, Beavis & Butthead was a narrative cartoon with very short episodes, not the Beavis & Butthead fans loved.
+The fan-created “King Turd Edition” of Beavis & Butthead collects these music video sequences from the best available source — which, unfortunately, is often a VHS recording of the television broadcast — and restores them to their rightful place in the show.6Similarly, the Daria Restoration Project takes video from the series’ official DVD and re-inserts popular songs that had been cut out and replaced, sourced either from the original broadcast version or (if there was no dialogue layered on top) by manually inserting the song.

 With no financial incentive, Xfm/Radio X/Global Radio have no reason to make The Ricky Gervais Show available to the public.
 It is effectively orphaned media, and is in real danger of being lost forever once the rumoured DAT backups of the show held in long-term storage deteriorate, if they even exist to begin with.
 Whatever you think of Ricky Gervais’s embarrassing recent slide into reactionary politics, this would be a genuine loss for comedy history.